Plant details

 • English (United Kingdom)

-1. Start
+2. Start

 Perennials

 I use the word perennial for the herbaceous perennials on this website.
 An herbaceous perennial is a plant that lives for more than two years and has soft, green stems (not woody).
-Most perennials die back to the ground every winter in colder climates to newly emerge in spring, but there are also evergreen perennials.
+Most perennials die back above ground every winter in colder climates to newly emerge in spring, but there are also evergreen perennials.
 So when I use the word perennial I mean herbaceous perennial.
-A plant can behave as a perennial or an annual depending on the local climate and geographic growing conditions.
+A plant can behave as a perennial or an annual depending on the local climate and geographical growing conditions.

 Rhizomes

 Rhizomes are stems that grow sideways, most often in the ground, instead of up.
 Rhizomes branch out and each new portion develops roots and a shoot of its own.
-Examples of plants that spread with rhizomes are iris, lily-of-the-valley and ginger.
+Examples of plants that spread with rhizomes include iris, lily-of-the-valley and ginger.

 Chrysanthemum Red Velvet, mum